What to Do About Diarrhea

 - weight loss

-Depending on the amount of fluid lost and the severity of diarrhea, your doctor will suggest that you:
+Depending on the amount of fluid lost and how severe the diarrhea is, your doctor will suggest that you:

-- offer additional breast milk or formula to infants
+- Offer extra breast milk or formula to infants.

 Do not offer plain water to infants — it doesn't have enough sodium and other minerals.
 Avoid apple juice and other sweet drinks because they may make diarrhea worse.